SchlossLab/intro-testing-r/README.md

 - `here`
 - `tidyverse`

-Install them all with:
+Install them all from an R console with:

 ``` r
 install.packages(c('testthat', 'here', 'tidyverse'))
 ```

-Clone this repo with:
+Clone this repo from the command line with:

 ``` sh
 git clone https://github.com/SchlossLab/intro-testing-r.git